snabble/Android-SDK/ui-toolkit/README.md

 **Required**

-1. the arguments resId needs to be set as shown in the example, to display at least the Terms or privacy.
+1. The argument `resId` needs to be set as shown in the example, to display at least the Terms or privacy.
-2. the deeplink need to be set to handle the given Uri.
+2. The deeplink need to be set to handle the given Uri.
 The Uri given in the configuration need to match the deeplink to navigate to the terms fragment. optional: imagePath and headerTitle are optional arguments.
 If set they will be displayed as header on Top of the terms.
 VectorDrawables in the resources are also supported.